Advanced Metering Infrastructure (AMI)

 How is AMI different from our current metering system?

 Our current metering system also automatically reads the meter and sends the information back to the Utility Billing department.
 The current system was installed over 10 years ago and is no longer supported.
-Customers also can't view there consumption on a daily basis.
+Customers are also unable to view their consumption on a daily basis.
 Some of the benefits of AMI include:

 - Empowers the customer to have direct access to their data so that they can better manage their usage.

-- Improve customer service by increasing accuracy and frequency of meter readings.
+- Improves customer service by increasing accuracy and frequency of meter readings.

-- Minimize need to access meters at the property.
+- Minimizes need to access meters at the property.

-- Allow customers to detect leaks allowing for quicker repairs which will save them money.
+- Allows customers to repair leaks quickly through leak detection which will save them money.

-- Allow customers to set usage alerts on their account before high bills are received.
+- Allows customers to set usage alerts on their account before high bills are received.

 - Helps the customer and the City achieve water conservation goals.